 What is a Spectrum Analyzer?

 A spectrum analyzer is a widely used test device that measures and plots signal power (amplitude) over a selected frequency range.
-With the amplitude displayed on a logarithmic scale, a wide range of signal behavior can be observed.
-Spectrum analyzers are commonly used to determine the accuracy of a wireless transmitter.
-Frequencies and bandwidths of an output signal are compared to the received input.
+In the most general sense, it is a tool for measuring the power and frequency for known and unknown signals.
+With such a wide range of spectrum analyzers a wide range of network and signal behavior can be evaluated.
+The frequencies and bandwidths of output signals can also be compared to the received input.

-The spectral components of an RF signal that can be detected using a spectrum analyzer include the dominant frequency, power, distortion, and noise floor.
-Applications beyond RF include electronic circuit design and test, audio engineering, and fiber optic communications.
-Advanced digital technology has enabled real-time spectrum analysis to capture transient or elusive events.
-Programmable test routines, spectrum recording, and intuitive touchscreen displays are now incorporated into compact, handheld spectrum analyzers.
+Spectral components observed with a spectrum analyzer include the dominant frequency, harmonics, power, distortion, and noise floor.
+Common applications include radio frequency (RF) signal analysis, electronic circuit design and test, audio engineering, and fiber optic network activation and maintenance.
+Advanced digital technology enables a real-time spectrum analyzer to capture transient or elusive events.
+Programmable test routines, spectrum recording, and intuitive touchscreen displays are hallmarks of the latest generation of handheld spectrum analyzers.

 Types of Spectrum Analyzers